 Insulation: Hollow metal doors insulate against both hot and cold temperatures.
 They keep your clients' office space comfortable at all times.

 Clients install metal doors in high-traffic areas like corporate buildings, offices and hospitals.
 Companies enjoy lightweight hollow metal doors to provide ease of entry.
 Areas with high traffic also use metal doors to protect people inside from harm.

 3. Traditional: Stile and Rail Door

 A stile and rail door employs vertical and horizontal pieces of wood to create a classic look.
-Stile and rail doors can accommodate your clients' interior commercial space.
+These highly adaptable commercial doors are typically used in the interior of a building.
 Customers like our stile and rail doors because of their: